-According to the National Academy of Sciences and the American Dietetic Association "the Tolerable Upper Intake Level (UL) for calcium is 2,500 mg/day.
+According to the National Academy of Sciences and the Academy of Nutrition and Dietetics "the Tolerable Upper Intake Level (UL) for calcium is 2,500 mg/day.
 This is the maximum intake that is unlikely to pose risks of adverse health effects in almost all healthy individuals in a specified group.
 There is no established benefit for individuals to aim for the UL, or levels well above the daily goal.
 The need for setting ULs grew out of the increase in the practice of fortifying food with nutrients and in the use of dietary supplements by more people and in larger doses."
-So, avoid the ?more is better? mentality (exceeding the UL will not improve your health and may even cause harm).
+So, avoid the "more is better" mentality (exceeding the UL will not improve your health and may even cause harm).

 Healthy foods that are rich in calcium include:

-These foods are rich in calcium are good sources to include them in your diet.
+These foods rich in calcium are good sources to include in your diet.
 If you don't receive enough calcium in your diet, first try to improve your intake of calcium rich foods.
-If this is not possible, talk to your doctor about using calcium supplementation instead.
+If this is not possible, talk to your doctor or Registered Dietitian Nutritionist about using calcium supplementation instead.

 When taking calcium supplements, the form of calcium, dosing, and timing must be considered for the best absorption.
 In additon, adequate vitamin D will also help in the absorption of calcium.